Simple watermelon jam, easy to make and full of flavor. A perfect spread capturing the summer flavors.

 - But not in this case.
 I’ve made three small batches of this jam recently, and they all turned out great.

 - The texture is soft yet very thick and spreadable.

-- Even seedless watermelons contain a few seeds, even if they are not the black seeds, you will probably still find the soft white ones.
+- Even seedless watermelons contain a few seeds; even if they are not black seeds, you will probably still find the soft white ones.

 - You can leave those and blend the melon as it is, but for a really nice and smooth spread, I like to strain the pureed watermelon before starting.

-- I always use pectin sold in larger jars or packages, it is the only one available here.
+- Pectin: I use powdered pectin, 12 tablespoons for this amount.
+(Amazon affiliate link).
+I always use pectin sold in larger jars or packages; it is the only one available here.

 - Strain through a sieve to remove the white seeds, optional.